 Running into vehicle issues can be a nuisance.
 From flat tires to collision repair, the estimated cost to repair vehicles always seems to be beyond expectation.
-This is due to a couple things potentially: One, our general ignorance of auto repair or, Two, an untrustworthy mechanic.
+This is due to two things: One, lack of knowledge with auto repair and two, an untrustworthy mechanic.
 Unfortunately, most of us have experienced the displeasure of visiting the mechanic whose sole intent appears to be getting every dollar they possibly can.
 Our intent is to help you recognize common mechanic tactics, give some pointers on how to avoid dishonest mechanics, and offer aid in the event you were taken for a ride.

 Some mechanics will attempt to scare or pressure you into unnecessary repairs just to run up the bill.
 They will test your knowledge, or lack there of, with a lengthy list of things they claim you “desperately need.”
-We know there are a lot of great mechanics out there that just want safe vehicles, safe drivers and safe passengers on the road.
-But we also know the flip side.
+We know there are a lot of great mechanics out there that just want safe vehicles and safe drivers on the road.
 If it’s your first visit to a new repair shop, take their suggestions home and do your own research.
-Get a few opinions.
-Make sure you’re not being bullied into a potentially costly repair.
+Get a few opinions, make sure you’re not being bullied into a potentially costly repair.

 It happens so quickly.
 An easy slide of paperwork over the counter and a 30 second explanation that, “we went ahead and…” did something.
 Take a long look at your bill and don’t be afraid to ask follow up questions.
 Air filters, multi-point inspections, fluid top-offs are a few examples of repairs some shops will claim to have made but never do.
 This is ultimately complete neglect or the worst kind of hidden expense, but it happens all the time.
 Before your repairs or tune-ups are started, try to have a clear understanding of the cost and what to look for after the fact.
 It may be that you’re paying for something imaginary.